-Members practice in every area of the law including real property law, litigation, corporate law, trusts and estates law, business law, and general practice.
+Members practice in every area of the law including real property law, litigation, corporate law, trusts and estates law, business law, family law, immigration, and criminal defense.
 Members work as partners and associates, judges and academics, solo practitioners, and small and large firm practitioners.

 For more than 140 years, the New York State Bar Association (NYSBA) has shaped the development of law and responded to the demands of the legal profession.
-Members enjoy:
+The benefits of membership include:

 Classes of membership in the NYSBA include: